bwestrich/tdd-spock/README.md

-todo
-new package that shows successive versions (not using git) of calories example including (as inner class) code under test example of @Ignore tag:
-always include a // TODO: tag with any @Ignore tag you check in with the long term plan for unignoring (or deleting) the test.

 #tdd-spock -- Test Driven Design Guidelines (with Spock examples)

 *"If you want to refactor, the essential precondition is having solid tests.”*